 Affordable, accessible, and integrated rail and transit networks that deliver equal or higher levels of accessibility to key destinations as private cars.

-Complete networks of safe and accessible bicycle and pedestrian infrastructure that make active transportation the preferred travel mode for short distances.
+Complete networks of safe and accessible bicycle and pedestrian infrastructure that make active transportation the preferred, most convenient travel mode for short distances.

 Objectives